9 Heteroskedasticity

 4. The classic sign of heteroskedasticity is a “fan” or “cone” shape in the residual plot, where the spread of residuals increases (or decreases) as the fitted values change.
 Constant spread would indicate homoskedasticity.

 5. Robust standard errors are valid whether or not heteroskedasticity exists.
-If there’s no heteroskedasticity, they’re slightly less efficient but still correct.
-If there IS heteroskedasticity, they’re correct while standard SEs are wrong.
-There’s no downside to using them.
+Without heteroskedasticity, they are slightly less efficient but still correct.
+With heteroskedasticity, they are correct while standard SEs are wrong.